 Casa Larga Vineyards, 2287 Turk Hill Road, Fairport

 Come celebrate and experience New York State’s award-winning ice wines in the season that makes them possible – winter!
 Ice Wines produced in NY State with NY State grown grapes, in the traditional method will be at the festival.
 You’ll have the rare opportunity to sample and purchase these exquisite wines from all of New York’s wine regions in one location.
-There will also be local food and wine tastings, demonstrations and wine seminars throughout the day.
+There will also be local food and wine tastings, demonstrations, seminars, marketplace vendors, horse-drawn sleigh rides through the vineyards, and live music throughout the day.

 Inlet’s Frozen Fire & Lights